 Alice is passionate about Effective Altruism: finding and raising awareness about the most effective ways to alleviate suffering and fight extreme poverty.
 She also has a longstanding interest in the arts, particularly literature, music and cinema.
 She is looking forward to learning more about philanthropy and to working with a range of client organisations at Cause4.

->> Ali Khimji - Ali joined Cause4 in May 2013 as our Development Intern.
+>> Ali Khimji - Ali joined Cause4 in May 2013 as our Development Intern and is now on the Cause4 Entrepreneurship programme.
 Prior to this, he worked as Assistant Editor of emel, a Muslim lifestyle publication, where he was tasked with researching ideas for content, interviewing high-profile personalities, and writing features and articles.
 Ali holds a degree in Financial Economics from the University of Leicester.

 Ali has a long-standing interest in the community and voluntary sector, and previously worked as Secretary and Youth Worker at a local youth club.
 He currently volunteers for the Al-Mizan Charitable Trust, a grant-funder that works to fight poverty in the UK, where he oversees fundraising and marketing initiatives.

 Ali is learning all aspects of Cause4‘s work in fundraising strategy and project development, and will be working on projects across our client portfolio.